jebcat1982/gwt-exception-handling/README.md

 gwt-exception-handling
 ==========

-GWT exception handling limitations workaround project
+Due to a limitation of GWT exception handling, this project features a dynamic workaround solution, allowing custom Exception types propagation.